RoshBeed/roshbeed.com/content/authors/admin/_index.md

 On the AWS re/Start programme, my favourite topics were Programming and Networking.
 Motivated by my passion for technology, I created a website to share articles on Linux (www.roshbeed.com).
 During the programme, I learnt I could improve my website by migrating it to the cloud.
 I faced challenges using services not covered in the programme which I overcame by reading the documentation and asking for help.
 I adopted extracurricular activities (attending meetups of DevOps and Agile methodologies) to proactively learn new skills, beyond the scope of the programme.

 I am early in my career.
-I am learning about the industry as I continue to develop my interpersonal skills and technical skills.
+I am learning about the industry as I continue to develop my business and technical skills.
 I do this to satisfy my love of learning whilst increasing the solutions I can deliver to customers.